 All men are created equal.
 All Islands are not.

 The best kept secrets are the ones we keep to ourselves and Zanzibar is no different.
-Located in the Indian Ocean, off the coast of mainland Tanzania, Zanzibar Island is where white sandy beaches and protected coral reefs are indistinguishable, pleasant “Karibu’s” (welcome in Swahili) and gentle smiles are interchangeable, and the delicious local spices are undeniable.
+Located off the coast of mainland Tanzania, Zanzibar Island is where white sandy beaches and protected coral reefs are indistinguishable, pleasant “Karibu’s” (welcome in Swahili) and gentle smiles are interchangeable and the delicious local spices are undeniable.
 It’s relatively easy to fall in love with Zanzibar at first sight.

 Location: Tanzanian archipelago off the coast of East Africa

 Language: Swahili and English

 Vaccinations: Yellow Fever vaccination mandatory.
 Refer to the CDC website for additional vaccines required.